Lintine/XianZaiOS/README.md

 The current version is a pre-release version;
 	Do not use this as production machine, it's very unstable.

+# xzOS Build Info
+XianZaiOS will be an interim build with monthly or weekly updates on [Envipatch](https://envipatch.weebly.com/) with nightly and beta packages

 More info will be provided soon.
 EnviOS has been renamed to XianZaiOS